GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

     - 4 sources: 5%.
   - _Scenario B_ uniformly chooses a number of sources between 1 and 4 for each sample.
 Thus, it is more challenging as at least one source is always present in the room, and significantly more samples present 3 or 4 sources.

-  As no artificial noise is added to the speech sources signal, the training dataset in _scenario A_ brings exactly 160k identical samples which observation tensor is null.
+  As no artificial noise is added to the speech sources' signals, the training dataset in _scenario A_ brings exactly 160k identical samples which observation tensor is null.
   Once the network successfully learns that it should output a zero-vector for those trivial samples, they will not contribute either to increasing or lowering the detection scores.

   Furthermore, the more sources are simultaneously present in the room, the more challenging it becomes to properly localize them.